sosy-lab/cpachecker/test/test-sets/solver-comparisons/README.md

 analysis encoding etc. This is acceptable for solver/analysis integration-tests, but benchmarking solvers for analyses or solver performance should be based on equal and/or sensible settings!
 Integration-Test-Sets include the `integration` suffix.
+Further, the default hardware resources for integration-tests are often not suitable for performance comparisons!